A fathead pizza on a wood cutting board.

 Can fathead pizza crust be frozen?

 Yes, you can!
-Freeze cooked or raw.
+Freeze raw or after baking.

 Is fathead pizza crust crispy?